stormpath/express-stormpath/docs/social_login.rst

 Now that you've plugged your Google credentials into express-stormpath, social login should already be working!

+*However, note that the application reads the Stormpath configuration at startup.
+If you configured this Google connection while your app was running, you will need to restart it now.*

 Open your Express app in a browser, and try logging in by visiting the login page (``/login``).
 If you're using the default login page included with this